-Easy homemade version of the steakhouse Classic Blue Cheese Dressing that takes just 5 minutes to make.
-Fantastic on salads or as a dip!
+An easy homemade Classic Blue Cheese Dressing recipe!
+Takes just 5 minutes to make and is absolutely delicious on salads or as a dip.

 As much I love blue cheese dressing, this recipe post almost didn't come to fruition.
 I just didn't think anyone would be interested in a salad dressing recipe.

-- 1 cup sour cream (For a lighter dressing: substitute ½ cup plain yogurt and ½ cup sour cream)
+- 1 cup sour cream (or for a lighter dressing: substitute ½ cup plain yogurt and ½ cup sour cream)